SwissDataScienceCenter/renku-design-docs/feature-pitches/002-file-based-workflows/002-file-based-workflows.md

 In the current `renku run` implementation, a `plan` is only created after the command executed successfully.
 By importing and creating the `plan` upon executing the workflow file, the user could potentially end up with a non-executable `plan` in their project.
 This sounds non-ideal, however, it doesn’t really have any implications for the user, so it’s up to the team for how they would like to handle this behavior.

-## 🙅‍♀️ No-gos
+## 🙅‍♀️ Out of Scope

 There are a lot of feature-rich workflow tools out there already.
 We’re not trying to make the *best* workflow tool, and not even a comprehensive one.
 If we can get a researcher started using workflows for the first time because simple workflows are easy to create in Renku, and then that user switches to a different workflow tool that suits them better, that’s a win for Open Research!

 We’re not trying to make a comprehensive workflow tool with lots of functionality.
 We’re trying to make the *minimal* workflow tool a user can learn, so they can take their research project to the next level of reproducibility.
 So, the file-based workflow syntax need only support a minimal set of workflow functionality.

+Specifically, the following items are out of scope for this pitch:

-Specifically, expressing `renku workflow iterate` in the workflow file definition syntax is out of scope, along with any kinds of looping, branching, and wildcard syntax.
+- expressing `renku workflow iterate` in the workflow file definition syntax
+- any kinds of looping, branching, and wildcard syntax
+- any effort to combine the functionality of the currently existing parameter file and the workflow definition file, for example to define a set of related workflow experiments